Yangxinsix/myqueue/docs/paper.md

 can use to submit tasks without user involvement.
 The dependencies take the form "if task X is done then submit task Y".  `MyQueue` works directly with folders and files, which makes it simple to use and easy to get started.

+Compared to the current state of the field `MyQueue` distinguishes itself by focusing on being lightweight and only solving one task, namely to submit and give an overview of submitted tasks.
+Other commonly used workflow managers in the scientific field of the authors atomic-scale simulations are AiiDA and Fireworks.
+Fireworks is based on a centralized server model useful when collaborating across HPCs and universities.
+Compared to Fireworks, `MyQueue` does not rely on a centralized server model Compared to AiiDA `MyQueue` does not automatically handle data provenance and does not focus on the total automization of the workflow process.

+These decisions on the other hand make MyQueue a light weight tool.
+The limitations of `MyQueue` provides a simple alternative solution to handling workflows.
+To summarize `MyQueue` is a lightweight, decentralized and *simple* front-end for schedulers with support for submitting workflows.

 Furthermore `MyQueue` is decentralized -- no system administrator or central database server is needed.
-In this way, compared to existing workflow frameworks commonly used in the field of atomic-scale simulations ([AiiDA](http://www.aiida.net), [Fireworks](https://materialsproject.github.io/fireworks), [@aiida], [@fireworks]), the scientific field of the authors, `MyQueue` provides a simple alternative solution to handling workflows.
-To summarize `MyQueue` is a lightweight, decentralized and *simple* front-end for schedulers with support for submitting workflows.
+In this way, compared to existing workflow frameworks commonly used in the field of atomic-scale simulations ([AiiDA](http://www.aiida.net), [Fireworks](https://materialsproject.github.io/fireworks), [@aiida], [@fireworks]),

 `MyQueue` is useful for high-throughput computations, which require automatic submission of thousands of interdependent jobs.
 For example, `MyQueue` has